harleydutton/tabula-rasa/tabula-rasa/Sections/New Content/limits/skill scope example and issues.md

 >>>> surgery
 A character might know “knots” because they know the skill “sailing” and that’s fine even though the character is getting a lot of skills for free under the umbrella-skill of “sailing”.
-On the other hand I encouraged THIS at one point. perhaps settings should include a list of default/common skills? there is something of a goldilocks zone for skill scope.
+On the other hand I encouraged THIS at one point. perhaps worlds should include a list of default/common skills? there is something of a goldilocks zone for skill scope.
 Magic is too broat, fireball is too narrow, but fire magic is just right.

 ---